unnatidabhade22/CEI-Internship-Tasks/Week-1-Shopping-Analysis/README.md

 ### 7. Data Visualization

-Created different charts for analysis:
+Generated visualizations to understand the dataset better:

 * Histogram
-* Bar chart
+* Bar Chart
 * Boxplot

-### 8. Exporting Cleaned Data
+### 8. Exporting Cleaned Dataset

 * Saved the cleaned dataset as a new CSV file